jbernadas/downloader-uploader/README.rst

 Documentation
 =============

-You can tweak the arguments and parameters to make it find the necessary table targets.
+You can tweak the arguments and parameters to make it find the necessary targets.

 Usage
 =====